 An instructor who suspects academic dishonesty should contact his or her respective Program Director then meet with the student in question (ideally with the Program Director present) to determine the severity of the transgression.
 If the instructor believes the occurrence is minor (for example: incorrect use of sources, misunderstanding of citation format) he or she should handle it as he/she sees fit.
 This can include counseling the student about the correct use of sources or referring the student to the Learning Resource Center for tutoring, usually in concert with revising the assignment in question.
 The instructor, however, does reserve the right to refuse the work and give the student a zero for it.
 The instructor will notify the Manager of the Learning Resource Center so that there is documentation in case the student has a future violation.
-If the student has a prior violation, then the current case will automatically be referred to the Campus Compact Review Board for sanctions to be recommended to the Associate Vice President of Academic Affairs.
+If the student has a prior violation, then the current case will automatically be referred to the Campus Compact Review Board for sanctions to be recommended to Program Director for First Year Experience.

-If the instructor determines a major violation has occurred, (for example: cheating on an exam, paper downloaded from Internet, drawings taken from book or Internet, homework completed by another person,) then the instructor can choose to refer the case to the Manager of the Learning Resource Center to have the Campus Compact Review Board make a recommendation to the Associate Vice President of Academic Affairs for sanctions.
+If the instructor determines a major violation has occurred, (for example: cheating on an exam, paper downloaded from Internet, drawings taken from book or Internet, homework completed by another person,) then the instructor can choose to refer the case to the Manager of the Learning Resource Center to have the Campus Compact Review Board make a recommendation to the Program Director for First Year Experience for sanctions.
 The Board consists of all School Deans and the Dean of Students.
 Manager of the Learning Resource Center will hold a hearing with the Board and invite the student, instructor, the student's Academic Advisor, the relevant Program Director, and other administrative staff as necessary.
 If in attendance, the student will be allowed to explain him or herself.
 In their absence, s/he can submit a written statement to be read by the Board.

-Following the hearing, sanctions will be recommended to the Associate Vice President of
+Following the hearing, sanctions will be recommended to the Program Director for First Year Experience.

-Academic Affairs.
 These may include but are not limited to: failure of the paper/project, failure of the course, suspension, or dismissal from the college.
 Regardless of disciplinary action taken, a note will be placed in the student's file.
-The Associate Vice President of Academic Affairs will notify the student of the outcome of the Board's recommendation and subsequent required action.
+The Program Director for First Year Experience will notify the student of the outcome of the Board's recommendation and subsequent required action.

-Note: a student may not drop or withdraw from a class once an academic dishonesty investigation has begun - except at the discretion of the Campus Compact Review Board or Associate Vice President of Academic Affairs.
+Note: a student may not drop or withdraw from a class once an academic dishonesty investigation has begun - except at the discretion of the Campus Compact Review Board or Program Director for First Year Experience.
 If the student attempts to do so without permission, the action will be refused or reversed.